wenweili/AlJabr-1/README.md

 Make sure that the relevant packages/programs are all installed.
 The author made the compilation using TeX Live 2018 in Linux.

 ## Clone the files
-We assume that a directory `~/AlJabr-1` has been created for the whole compilation process.
+As a preparation for the compilation process, we will clone the files into `~/AlJabr-1` in our home directory.
+In command line, type
 ```
-cd ~/AlJabr-1
+cd ~
 git clone https://github.com/wenweili/AlJabr-1
 ```